zaibc/zaibc/wiki/cct/index.md

 - **DOI records** are published in parallel for each major release.
   These versions represent **canonical, immutable snapshots** intended for citation and long-term reference.

-- **arXiv submissions** are used for academic visibility and discovery.
-  They mirror specific DOI releases but may lag due to moderation and review processes.

-For a complete and chronological list of releases, including DOI identifiers and arXiv status,
+For a complete and chronological list of releases, including DOI identifiers,
 please refer to the **[Release History](/cct/papers/)** page.

 ## Notes & Non-Formal Writings